osperaja/dlap_acoustic-scene-classification/README.md

 The baseline framework and course infrastructure were provided by the **Signal Processing Group, University of Hamburg (UHH)** as part of the course *Deep Learning for Audio Processing*.

-All architectural developments beyond the provided baseline—the extended MLP, VGGNet-style ConvNet, ConvNet–TCN hybrid, multi-stream ensemble, mid/side decomposition, and pipeline extensions—were designed and implemented independently.
+All architectural developments beyond the provided baseline—the extended MLP, VGGNet-style ConvNet, ConvNet–TCN hybrid, multi-stream ensemble, strean decomposition processor, and pipeline extensions—were designed and implemented independently.

 ---